On the global uniqueness for the Einstein-Maxwell-scalar field system with a cosmological constant. Part 3: Mass inflation and extendibility of the solutions: Introduction

 In this paper we examine the behavior of the renormalized Hawking mass $\varpi$ (see~\eqref{bar_rafaeli}) and the scalar field at the Cauchy horizon.
 Depending on the control that we have on these quantities, we are able to construct extensions of the metric beyond the Cauchy horizon with different degrees of regularity.
 The quotient

 of the surface gravities (see \eqref{ganhamos}) of the Cauchy and event horizons $r=r_-$ and $r=r_+$ in the reference Reissner-Nordstr\"{o}m black hole plays an important role in our analysis.

 We start by briefly recalling the strategy of Dafermos~\cite{Dafermos1, Dafermos2} to establish mass inflation (that is, blow-up of $\varpi$ at the Cauchy horizon), which naturally generalizes to the case of a non-vanishing cosmological constant.
-This requires the initial field $\zeta_0$ (see~\eqref{zeta} and~\eqref{RN1}) to satisfy
+This requires the initial field $\zeta_0$ (see~\eqref{zeta} and~\eqref{RN1}) to satisfy (for constants $c>0$, $U>0$ and $u\in\left[0,U\right]$)

-(Theorem~\ref{inflation} whose proof is given in Appendix~\ref{prova-massa}).
-Since the mass is a scalar invariant involving first derivatives of the metric, its blow up excludes the existence of spherically symmetric $C^1$ extensions.\footnote{In this paper we will only be concerned with spherically symmetric extensions.} Moreover, using the techniques of~\cite{DafermosBlack}, one can easily conclude that in this case the Christodoulou-Chru\'sciel inextendibility criterion holds, that is, there is no extension of the metric beyond the Cauchy horizon with Christoffel symbols in $L^2_{\rm loc}$.
+see Theorem~\ref{inflation}.
+Since the mass is a scalar invariant involving first derivatives of the metric, its blow up excludes the existence of spherically symmetric $C^1$ extensions.\footnote{In this paper we will only be concerned with extensions that are also spherically symmetric.} Moreover, using the techniques of~\cite{DafermosBlack}, one can hope to prove that in this case the Christodoulou-Chru\'sciel inextendibility criterion holds, that is, there is no extension of the metric beyond the Cauchy horizon with Christoffel symbols in $L^2_{\rm loc}$.

 The previous approach only allows us to explore a particular subregion of parameter space, corresponding to sufficiently subextremal reference solutions (see the figure below).
 We proceed by extending the analysis to the full parameter range.
 First we prove that if the field $\zeta_0$ satisfies the weaker hypothesis